My, my, folks, it just, it's, it's all going wrong for the one.

 Let's change the law and immediately appoint somebody because health care is that important.

-My teenage daughter sometimes says, Karma is a witch.
+My teenage daughter sometimes says, karma is a witch.

-But those who live by the case, there's no question about it, in fact.
+There's no question about it, in fact.

-Yeah, uh, I love that phrase too.
+Yeah, I love that phrase, too.

 It's absolutely right.